Walt Disney Animation Studios: 2010–2019: New leadership and return to success

-The studio's next feature, Big Hero 6, a CGI comedy-adventure film inspired by the Marvel Comics series of the same name, was released in November 2014.
+The studio's next feature, Big Hero 6, a comedy-adventure film inspired by the Marvel Comics series of the same name, was released in November 2014.
 For the film, the studio developed new light rendering software called Hyperion, which the studio continued to use on all subsequent films.
 Big Hero 6 received critical acclaim and was the highest-grossing animated film of 2014, also winning the Academy Award for Best Animated Feature.
 The film was accompanied in theaters by the animated short Feast, which won the Academy Award for Best Animated Short Film.
 In the same month that Big Hero 6 was released, it was announced that General Manager, Andrew Millstein had been promoted as President of Walt Disney Animation Studios.

-In March 2016, the studio released Zootopia, a CGI buddy-comedy film set in a modern world inhabited by anthropomorphic animals.
+In March 2016, the studio released Zootopia, a buddy-comedy film set in a modern world inhabited by anthropomorphic animals.
 The film was a critical and commercial success, grossing over $1 billion worldwide, and won the Academy Award for Best Animated Feature.

-Moana, a CGI fantasy-adventure film, was released in November 2016.
-The film was shown in theaters with the animated short Inner Workings.
+Moana, a fantasy-adventure musical film, was released in November 2016.
+The film was shown in theaters with the animated short, Inner Workings.
 Moana was another commercial and critical success for the studio, grossing over $600 million worldwide and receiving two Academy Award nominations.

 In November 2017, John Lasseter announced that he was taking a six-month leave of absence after acknowledging what he called "missteps" in his behavior with employees in a memo to staff.
 According to various news outlets, Lasseter had a history of alleged sexual misconduct towards employees.
-On June 8, 2018, it was announced that Lasseter would leave Disney and Pixar at the end of the year after the company decided not to renew his contract, but he would take on a consulting role until it expired.
+On June 8, 2018, it was announced that Lasseter would leave Disney and Pixar at the end of the year after the company decided not to renew his contract.
+He would instead take on a consulting role until the expiration of the contract.
 Jennifer Lee was announced as Lasseter's replacement as chief creative officer of Disney Animation on June 19, 2018.

 On June 28, 2018, the studio's division Disneytoon Studios was shut down, resulting in the layoffs of 75 animators and staff.
 On October 23, 2018, it was announced that Ed Catmull would be retiring at the end of the year, and would stay in an adviser role until July 2019.

 In November 2018, the studio released a sequel to Wreck-It Ralph, titled Ralph Breaks the Internet.
-The film grossed over $500 million worldwide and received nominations for a Golden Globe and an Academy Award, both for Best Animated Feature.
+The film grossed over $529 million worldwide and received nominations for a Golden Globe and an Academy Award, both for Best Animated Feature.